ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 After you run the above setup/install script, run our helper script `ycrc_launch_cryosparc.sh` (see below for specific instructions).
 The script will submit a cryoSPARC batch job and then print instructions on how to connect to the cryoSPARC GUI.

-When logging in to the cryoSPARC GUI for the first time, use your Yale email and 'Password123' (installer default password).

 !!! note
     By default, `ycrc_launch_cryosparc.sh` will run cryoSPARC on the `devel` partition, setting a 6-hour time limit for your workflow.
 To customize for longer workflows, add slurm options when running this script, for example:
     ```